Language Scent: Exploring Cross-Language Information Navigation

 Existing systems work has explored ways of enhancing users’ (general) information scent.
-One line of work focuses on \rev{designing proximal cues that amplify the signal of individual sources}, for example through enhanced thumbnails images \cite{woodruff2001UsingThumbnailsSearch, taiebmaimon2025EnhancingSearchVisualizations}.
-A recent line of work surfaces more distant information patches by suggesting search queries \rev{as proximal cues} based on users’ past interactions \cite{palani2021CoNotateSuggestingQueries, palani2022InterWeavePresentingSearcha}.
-However, these were designed with monolingual contexts in mind and did not consider the additional layer of navigating between multiple information spaces introduced by multilingual information seeking. \sys{} addresses this gap by designing for language scent to support the meta-level decision making process of switching between languages.
+One line of work focuses on {designing proximal cues that amplify the signal of individual sources}, for example through enhanced thumbnail images \cite{woodruff2001UsingThumbnailsSearch, taiebmaimon2025EnhancingSearchVisualizations}.
+A recent line of work surfaces more distant information patches by suggesting search queries {as proximal cues} based on users’ past interactions \cite{palani2021CoNotateSuggestingQueries, palani2022InterWeavePresentingSearcha}.
+However, these were designed with monolingual contexts in mind and did not consider the additional layer of navigating between multiple information subspaces introduced by multilingual information seeking. \sys{} addresses this gap by designing for language scent to support the meta-level decision-making process of switching between languages.